nathanwolfe/zipline/docs/source/bundles.rst

 ``minute_bar_writer`` is an instance of :class:`~zipline.data.minute_bars.BcolzMinuteBarWriter`.
-This writer is used to convert data to zipline's internal bcolz format to later be read by a :class:`~zipline.data.minute_bars.BcolzMinuteBarReader`.
+This writer is used to convert data to zipline's internal bcolz format to later be read by a :class:`~zipline.data.minute_bars.BcolzEquityMinuteBarReader`.
 If minute data is provided, users should call :meth:`~zipline.data.minute_bars.BcolzMinuteBarWriter.write` with an iterable of (sid, dataframe) tuples.
 The ``show_progress`` argument should also be forwarded